manatchakorn/mink-go/README.md

 # mink-go
 The Golang Full-Stack Framework.
 Mink-Go helps you build a microservice system in a minute.
-Mink-Go more like full stack template generator which auto-generate boring code stuff and leave the important part of the system to you.
+Mink-Go more like a full stack template generator which auto-generate boring code stuff and leave the important part of the system to you.

 Goal:
 - Manage full stack web application by config file